zaiisao/Documentation/en/Video/initialize_android_video.md

 title: Create and Initialize an Agora Instance
 description:
 platform: Android
-updatedAt: Thu Dec 13 2018 22:41:07 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:41:10 GMT+0000 (UTC)
 ---
 # Create and Initialize an Agora Instance
-Before creating an RtcEngine instance, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Video/android_video.md) for more information.
+Before creating an RtcEngine instance, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Video/android_video.md).

 ## Implementation
 The following imports define the interface of the Agora API that provides  communication functionality: